cauta/exchange/README.md

 - address executor and orderbook consistency with db using transactions
 - add open interest check and fees
 - add benchmarks
-- add sdk with backend as source of truth
+- add rust and python sdk with backend as source of truth
+- refactor e2e tests

 - add trading signatures
 - add benchmarks